JeffreyBenjaminBrown/haskell-servant-ludicrous-speed/README.md

 This is an extreme condensation of the Servant tutorial.
+If you've read that tutorial before and don't want to read it again, you might find this useful.

 # servant-test